 * Correspondence: paul.stoodley@osumc.edu

 Abstract: Implant-associated infection is a major complication in orthopedic surgery.
 One of the most common organisms identified in periprosthetic joint infections is Staphylococcus aureus, a biofilm-forming pathogen.
 Orthopedic implants are composed of a variety of materials such as titanium, polyethylene and stainless steels which are at risk for colonization by bacterial biofilms.
 Little is known about how larger surface features of orthopedic hardware (such as ridges, holes, edges, etc.) influence biofilm formation and attachment.
 To study how biofilms might form on actual components, we submerged multiple orthopedic implants of various shapes, sizes, roughness and material type in brain heart infusion broth inoculated with Staphylococcus aureus SAP231, a bioluminescent USA300 strain.
 Implants were incubated for 72 hours with daily media exchanges.
 After incubation, implants were imaged using an in vitro imaging system (IVIS) and the metabolic signal produced by biofilms were quantified by image analysis.
-Scanning electron microscopy was then used to image different areas of the implants to complinent the IVIS imaging.
-Roughness was a major factor in the colonization of bacterial biofilms.
+Scanning electron microscopy was then used to image different areas of the implants to complement the IVIS imaging.
 Rough surfaces had the greatest luminescence compared to edges or smooth surfaces on a single implant and across all implants when the images were merged.
 Luminescence of edges were also significantly greater than smooth surfaces.
 These data suggest implant roughness as well as large scale surface features may be at greater risk of biofilm colonization.

 Keywords: biofilm attachment; biofilm mapping; implant-associated infection; orthopedic biomaterials; periprosthetic joint infection; surface roughness